ChrisArbogast/ChrisArbogast/README.md

 Here are some of my notable projects:

 - [PokeGo Info](https://pokego.info): A site meant to provide info for Pokemon characters in Pokemon Go.
 Intent was to monetize it via Amazon Affilliate.
 This was never completed, and is still hosted.
+- [Hypixel Stats](hypixelstats.xyz): A site meant to provide info on a Minecraft account on hypixel.
+Stats for skyblock, bedwars, and other popular modes.
+This is not meant to be for profit in any way.

 Feel free to check out my [GitHub Repositories](https://github.com/chrisarbogast) for more!

 ## For Hire